Nancy Spielberg: Early life and education

 She was born on June 7, 1956, the youngest of four children.
-Her family moved to Phoenix, Arizona in February 1957, when she was 7 months old, when her father, Arnold Spielberg, was hired by General Electric.
-Her family attended synagogue only a couple times each year, but often had Shabbat meals.
-Their neighbors and children at school sometimes made antisemitic remarks towards her and her family.
+Seven months after she was born, her family moved to Phoenix, Arizona in February 1957 where her father, Arnold Spielberg, worked as a computer scientist at General Electric.
+Her family was not particularly religious, attending synagogue only a couple of times each year, but often had Shabbat meals.
+Spielberg and her family were the target of occasional antisemitic remarks by neighbors and classmates at Phoenix public schools.

-The family went on to relocate to California, and Nancy's parents divorced in 1966.
-Following the divorce, Spielberg returned to Arizona with her mother.
-She began attending an Orthodox Jewish school in the fifth grade, alongside her older sister Anne.
+The family relocated to California, where Nancy's parents divorced in 1966.
+Following the split, Spielberg returned to Arizona with her mother.
+She began attending an Orthodox Jewish school in the fifth grade, along with her elder sister Anne.
 The household also began keeping kosher.

-She initially attended UCLA, and later studied writing at Sarah Lawrence College and The New School in New York.
+Spielberg attended Arizona State University and UCLA and later studied writing at Sarah Lawrence College and The New School in New York.

 Career

-She started working on her brother Steven Spielberg's early films.

-Spielberg produced the 2014 documentary Above and Beyond, which told the story of the origins of the Israeli Air Force.
+Spielberg produced the 2014 documentary Above and Beyond, about the founding of the Israeli Air Force.

-In 2016, Spielberg was a co-executive producer for the documentary On the Map, directed by Dani Menkin, which followed the Israeli national basketball team as they won the 1977 European Cup.
+In 2016, Spielberg was a co-executive producer for the documentary On the Map, directed by Dani Menkin, about the Israeli national basketball team, winners of 1977 European Cup.
 She worked again with Menkin while producing the 2019 documentary Picture of His Life, about Israeli nature photographer Amos Nachoum, and the 2020 documentary Aulcie, about the titular basketball player Aulcie Perry.

 In 2021, Spielberg became a part of Jewish Story Partners, an initiative launched by her brother and his wife.

-In 2022, Spielberg served as a consultant for The Fabelmans, a film by Steven Spielberg loosely based on his and his sisters' childhoods.
+In 2022, Spielberg served as a consultant for her brother's The Fabelmans, the film of a Tony Kushner script based on Steven's childhood.